matt2ology/csus-computer-science-csc/csc170-software-requiremnt-and-specification/README.md

 representing real-time requirements, and the use of Computer-Aided Software Engineering (CASE) tools to illustrate analysis concepts.

+## OBJECTIVE OF THE COURSE

+Although the name of the class seems it is about requirements, this class is much more than that, it is the study of the analysis that happens prior to gathering requirements!
+Hence this is also a management and leadership course and this course can very well help you get into a leadership role very quickly since you will have to put yourself in the shoes of many roles such as all stakeholders including the users, invested people, CIO, CEO and many other roles in order to learn how to do a meaningful analysis that benefits your organization and the end users.

 **Recent Semesters**
 Spring 2021, Fall 2020, Spring 2020, Fall 2018